sammmlow/openspacesg/source/_build/html/_sources/index.rst.txt

 |

-Before joining us, do also read our guide for contributing in the :ref:`contrib-label` section, and familiarise yourself with our :ref:`conduct-label`.
+Before joining us, do familiarise yourself with our :ref:`conduct-label`.
+If you're interested in contributing, head over to our guide in the :ref:`contrib-label` section.

 Please do check out our other site links for more information.